jonashackt/crossplane-training/00-prerequisites.md

 Also there are several tools needed:

+## Running Docker installation without sudo

+Be sure to have a running Docker installation on your system: without `sudo`.
+Otherwise you'll get problems with kind.

 ## CLI tools: kind, helm, kubectl, AWS CLI, k9s

 First be sure to have kind, the package manager Helm and kubectl installed: